-According to Horovitz (1990), QS is based on the following principles: the customer is the only judge of quality; the customer is the one who determines the level of excellence of the service; the company must make promises that allow it to achieve its objectives, earn money and differentiate itself from its competitors; the company must take into account the expectations of its customers because it allows reducing the differences between expectations and the provision of the service; the promises of the organization must be transformed into quality standards, and employees must be trained to reduce errors.
-According to Andrews (1980), the new business concept is corporate strategy, which indicates the duty of the company to set projects and goals based on competitive advantage, strategic planning, and corporate objectives.
+According to Horovistz (1990), QS is based on the following principles: the customer is the only judge of quality; the customer is the one who determines the level of excellence of the service; the company must make promises that allow it to achieve its objectives, earn money and differentiate itself from its competitors; the company must take into account the expectations of its customers because it allows reducing the differences between expectations and the provision of the service; the promises of the organization must be transformed into quality standards, and employees must be trained to reduce errors.
+According to Andrews (1980), the new business concept is corporate strategy, which indicates the duty of the company to set projects and goals based on competitive advantage, strategic planning and corporate objectives.
 This new managerial conception implies 1.
 Knowing the external environment.
-It involves knowing the company's structure, management styles, plans, and policies to adapt to environmental changes.
+It involves knowing the structure of the company, management styles, plans and policies of the organization to adapt to changes in the environment.
 2. Satisfy customer needs and expectations.
-Companies must have a service orientation and good technical quality to achieve this.
+To achieve this, companies must have a service orientation and good technical quality.
 3. Be competitive and proactive.
-It implies a deep knowledge of the sector, the company, the consumer, and customer trends, working with cutting-edge technologies and economies of scale.
+It implies a deep knowledge of the sector, the company, the consumer and customer trends, working with cuttingedge technologies and economies of scale.
 4. Quality of the human factor.
-It means that employees are the company's foundation.
-Therefore, there must be a strong corporate culture that involves: teamwork, creativity, continuous improvement, autonomy to solve problems, and training employees in new trends.
+It means that employees are the foundation of the company and therefore there must be a strong corporate culture that involves: teamwork, creativity, continuous improvement, autonomy to solve problems and training employees in new trends.

-Schiffman & Kanuk (2010) state that people act and react based on perceptions of products and/or services, not objective reality.
-The authors argue that such reality is based on people's needs, desires, values, and experiences and that users find it more difficult to evaluate QS than the quality of products.
-For example, when rating the services of a doctor, users observe the furniture, the presentation, attention, and friendliness of the employees, and the number and the origin of the degrees framed on the walls.
-Thus, the authors state that QS varies from one day to the next for each employee and client; therefore, the standardization of services must be sought to offer consistent quality.
+Schiffman & Kanuk (2010) state that people act and react based on perceptions of products and/or services and not on objective reality.
+The authors argue that such reality is based on people's needs, desires, values and experiences, and that users find it more difficult to evaluate QS than the quality of products.
+For example, when rating the services of a doctor, users observe the furniture, the presentation, attention and friendliness of the employees, the number and the origin of the degrees framed on the walls.
+Thus, the authors state that QS varies from one day to the next for each employee and each client, and, therefore, the standardization of services must be sought to offer consistent quality.